Sorumeiji/weather-casestudy/README.md

 # Getting Started with Suncast Weather Application

-!
-Navigatie to the directory weather-app and run

-`npm install`

-This will install all the packages used to run the website.

 ## Available Scripts

 In the Weather-App directory, you can run:

 ### `npm start`

 Runs the app in the development mode.\